canjs/canjs/docs/can-guides/introduction/technical.md

 The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application.

-IMAGE: show a diagram of several components and their ViewModel properties
+[//]: # (IMAGE: show a diagram of several components and their ViewModel properties)

 Hierarchical State Machines (HSMs) is one way to describe this concept.
 UML diagrams allow for modeling of [hierarchically nested states](https://en.wikipedia.org/wiki/UML_state_machine#Hierarchically_nested_states), such as those in CanJS applications.
 Check out the [ATM guide](../../guides/atm.html) for an example of a hierarchical state machine implemented using hierarchical ViewModels.